Please view download, or print the updated version of this lesson plan by clicking on this PDF form: Community Connects Computer Basics.

 - Move up or down several lines at a time, click and hold the up or down arrow.

-- Move up or down a portion of the screen, click and drag the scroll box (the square or rectangle in the middle of the arrows) up or down.
+- Move up or down a portion of the screen, click and drag the scroll box up or down.

 - Move left or right a small distance, click once on the left or right arrow.

 “Pull Down” Menus are in many different applications.
 They offer a neat, organized way to perform functions.
 Inside the “Pull Down” Menu, there are different features and functions that can be accessed, depending on the type of program that you are using.
 “Pull Down” Menus are grouped by categories, depending on their function.
 Most programs have certain categories such as “File,” “Edit,” and “Help.”
 The File “Pull Down” Menu provides features that deal with the program and how it operates.
-As an example, in Notepad, you can save a document, open a file, print a document or exit Notepad by using “Pull Down” menu.
+You can sometimes save a document, open a file, print a document or exit the program.
+Selections in this “Pull Down” Menu tends to vary depending upon the program you are using.
+The Edit “Pull Down” Menu has increased functionality and allows one to modify text, find objects and words, and so on.
+The Help “Pull Down” Menu always offers some form of help, whether it’s a manual, strategy guide, troubleshooting tips, or a wizard.

-To operate a “Pull Down” Menu, just left click the name of the menu, for instance, File, and then click on the entry that you desire on the list and the operation will be executed, or carried out.
+To operate a “Pull Down” Menu, you left click the name of the menu, for instance, File, and then you click on an entry in the list and the operation is executed, or carried out.

 Working with text is also known as word processing.
-Word processors include Microsoft Word, WordPerfect, Microsoft Works, Word Pad, and Notepad.
+Word processors include Microsoft Word, WordPerfect, Microsoft Works, Word Pad, or Notepad.
 Word processors work nearly the same as a typewriter.
 The flexibility of a word processor is its true value.
 With a typewriter, if you make an error on a document, you would probably need to retype the entire paper or use the special white tape.
-Using word processor, you can add, remove, and replace text anywhere without needing to retype anything.
-The word processor will automatically space and format your paper.
-You can make multiple copies of a paper without needing to go to a copier.
+In a word processor, you can add, remove, and replace text anywhere without needing to retype anything.
+The word processor will automatically space and format your paper the way it is meant to be.
+The other advantage of a word processor is that you can make multiple copies of a paper without needing to go to a copier.

-Often, you might want a printed version (a hard copy) of your letter or document to take with you.
-Most word processing programs make it easy to print.
+Often, you might want a printed version (a hard copy) of your letter to take with you.
+Most programs make it easy to print.

 To print an open file using printing options:

-2. In the dialog box that opens (similar to the one on the right), select the printing options that you want to apply.
+- In the dialog box that opens (similar to the one below), select the printing options that you want to apply.

 You have just completed the Computer Basics Class!
 Please keep this packet handy for any quick-reference questions you might have in the future.
-It is also a good idea to practice the different exercises occasionally.
+It is also a good idea to sometimes practice the different exercises occasionally.
 Congratulations and have fun with the computer!
-Most importantly, you are ready to learn how to use the Internet, email, and social networking.
-There are specific Net Literacy lessons to help teach each of these skills.